korneelverraes/Ctrl-Wheely-2.0/README.md

 ## Software
 ### Arduino

-The Arduino controls all hardware inputs and outputs of the Ctrl-Wheely system.
-The complete Arduino implementation can be found in `Ctrl-Wheely.ino`.

-The software makes use of the **SimpleFOC** library to control the gimbal motor and to provide haptic feedback based on the active function and user interaction.
+The Arduino serves as the core controller, managing all hardware interactions and real-time feedback loops.
+The complete implementation, found in `Ctrl-Wheely.ino`, leverages the [SimpleFOC library](https://simplefoc.com/) to drive the gimbal motor.
+This allows for high-precision haptic feedback that changes dynamically based on the active function and user input.

 Before running the main Arduino code, the correct physical positions of the hall effect sensors must be determined.
 This is done using the calibration sketch `Magnet_pos_test.ino`.
 This sketch allows you to read and verify the sensor outputs while moving the magnet position.